 You’re on a roll now and are heading toward the finish line of creating your new brand.

-In the age of social media, visual communication is of critical importance and that includes photography.
+In the age of social media, visual communication is of critical importance and that includes photography and videography.

 People are savvy these days so you don’t want to rely on stock photography.
 That’s not to say you can’t ever use it, but as you develop your brand look, stick to custom photography if you want to have a distinctive look that’s all your own.